CamJam-EduKit/EduKit3/GPIOZero/worksheet.md

     robot.forward(1)
     sleep(2)
     ```
+1. Save your code as 'motors.py'.

-1. Make sure your robot is in a good place to be able to move (or if you are connected directly propped up so that the wheels can turn freely), then save your code and press F5 to run it.
+1. Make sure your robot is in a good place to be able to move (or if you are connected directly propped up so that the wheels can turn freely), then press F5 to run your code.
 Your robot should move forwards for a short distance.

 1. Check that the robot moves forwards or that both motors turn forwards.
 If one or both of the motors turns in the wrong direction you will need to swap the red and black wires in the terminal block for that motor.